juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 ### Step 2: Add Local Data

-After we created created a contract offer and a resource offer and added the latter to a catalog, we have to create a representation and link it to the resource offer.
-Then, we have to create an artifact and link it to the representation.
+After we created created a contract offer and a resource offer and added the latter to a catalog, we have to create a representation and add it to the resource offer.
+Then, we have to create an artifact and add it to the representation.

-Within the artifact, you can specify whether you want to provide local data or remote data.
+Within the artifact, you can specify whether you want to provide local data or remote data from an external API.
 For local data, you would have to add the following body to your `POST` request:

 ```json
 {